 Flavor some of the remaining whipped cream with cocoa powder (optional) and make a border along the bottom of the cake, and add some dollops evenly spaced around the top, then top the dollops with a ripe red strawberry.

-Sprinkle shaved chocolate over the cake top to decorate and finish off this homemade strawberry cake recipe with a black forest twist.
+Sprinkle shaved chocolate over the cake top to decorate and finish off this old fashioned strawberry cake recipe with a black forest twist.
 Spectacular!

 4 cups strawberries